kailash-manasarovar/statement/docs/timeline/2023/december.md

 ### Vipasana meditation

-- I have been doing Vipasana meditation with [Goenka ji's organization](https://www.dhamma.org/) since the 2004 tsunami.
+- I have been doing Vipasana Buddhist meditation with [Goenka ji's organization](https://www.dhamma.org/) since the 2004 tsunami.
 - I haven't been since 2016, when a wasp stroked my face lovingly, and I only sign up for a few days volunteering over Christmas at the [center near Avila in Spain](https://www.dhamma.org/en/schedules/schsacca).
 - When I arrive, I'm extraordinarily high; out of my mind.
 This state-of-mind persists the whole time I am at the center.
+- I assume my toiletries are full of drugs; but I also suspect I'm being "topped up" while I'm there.
+- A woman is always hovering about whenever I go to use the showers.
+She mumbles at me rather than speaks.
+- Is she checking which toiletries are mine?
 - My behavior is erratic and bizarre; not like me at all.
-- I believe it is because I am in love but now I'm not so sure.
+- I believe it is because I am in love but it's obvious to me now I'm out of my mind on drugs.
 - I also have an extraordinary amount of energy and strength.
 I throw enormous rocks off the back of a truck onto the ground.

 ![Throwing rocks](../../content/images/throwing-stones.png)